seven-of-eleven/Lenovo-ThinkPad-X1C7-OC-Hackintosh/README.md

 Another trick to manage your trackpad, if you can't get the battery to work, is to connect a bluetooth trackpad.
 Once the bluetooth trackpad is connected you can adjust the settings.
 Disconnect the bluetooth trackpad and your built in one will maintain those settings.

-I used these options to get by this prior to receiving a SSDT-Batt.aml that worked from a friendly Redditor [Galactic_Dev](https://www.reddit.com/user/Galactic_Dev)
+I used these methods prior to receiving a SSDT-Batt.aml that worked from a friendly Redditor [Galactic_Dev](https://www.reddit.com/user/Galactic_Dev)
 </details>

 <details>